 This calculator defaults to a 10-year loan term and figures monthly mortgage payments based on the principal amount borrowed, the length of the loan and the annual interest rate.
 This calculator will also figure your total monthly mortgage payment which will include your property tax, property insurance and PMI payments.
 Then, once you have computed the monthly payment, click on the "Create Amortization Schedule" button to create a report you can print out.

-For your convenience current Cambridge 10-year mortgage rates are published below.
+For your convenience current Fairfield 10-year mortgage rates are published below.

-We publish current Cambridge mortgage rates.
-MA homebuyers and refinancers can use the filters at the top of the table to see the monthly payments and rates availble for their loans.
+We publish current Fairfield mortgage rates.
+CT homebuyers and refinancers can use the filters at the top of the table to see the monthly payments and rates availble for their loans.

 Know When a 10-Year Fixed Mortgage Can Work for You